projscale/saforia/README.md

 - New methods: 10/20/36 char variants with alnum only, or with symbols.
 Default is 36 + symbols.
 - Security features: content protection best‑effort (Windows/Mac), hidden by default, copy‑to‑clipboard on demand, auto‑clear.
   - Android: sets FLAG_SECURE to block screenshots/recording.
+  - Optional clipboard auto‑clear delay resets system clipboard after copy.

 ## Usage
 - First run: set a master password and a viewer password.
 The master is encrypted on disk by the viewer password.
 - Quick generate: type a postfix, pick a method (or use default), enter the viewer password, and generate.
 - Saved postfixes: add label/postfix/method.
 Double‑click an entry (or press Generate) to enter the viewer password and copy the result.
 - Preferences: set the default generation method used by quick generate and new entries.
 - Backup: export/import saved postfixes to a JSON file; optional passphrase uses Argon2id + ChaCha20‑Poly1305.
+- Clipboard: set auto‑clear seconds (0 = off).
+After copying, clipboard is cleared after the delay.

 ## Build (Desktop)
 - Prereqs: Node 18+, Rust stable, Tauri 2 toolchain.